asharifara/neural-networks/README.md

 # Neural Networks using Scikit-Learn
 Building Neural Networks

-1. MLP Regression
+1. MLP Regression for numeric data (using scikit-learn)
-2. MLP Classification
+2. MLP Classification for numeric data (using scikit-learn)
+3. MLP Classification for Text data (using scikit-learn)